 Polycystic ovary syndrome (PCOS) is a set of symptoms resulting from a hormonal imbalance due to increased levels of insulin and androgen.
 It often runs in families which suggests there is a genetic predisposition.
 PCOS could cause a delay in pregnancy and early treatment and diagnosis together with weight loss could prevent long term complications such as type II diabetes and heart disease.

 Polycystic ovary syndrome

-PCOS is a pathological syndrome that involves infected a number of different systems including:
+PCOS is a pathological syndrome that involves several systems including: